orzubalsky/art-coop/src/home/footer.md

 [![Grantmakers in the Arts logo](/assets/uploads/gia-logo.svg)](https://www.giarts.org/)

-This report is made possible by the William and Flora Hewlett Foundation, the Kenneth Rainin Foundation, the Barr Foundation, and the Mellon Foundation.
+Art.coop is a fiscally sponsored project of Open Collective Foundation.
+Our budget is transparent and available online [here](https://opencollective.com/study-into-action/transactions).
+Support comes from individual contributors like you as well as the William and Flora Hewlett Foundation, the Kenneth Rainin Foundation, the Barr Foundation, and the Mellon Foundation.

 ::: columns